 Raspberry Pi 3 Model B - from £30

 You can actually use a Raspberry Pi 2 or even a first generation version, but they are slower in operation and will therefore struggle with some games.
-And there's the more recent Raspberry Pi 4, of course, which will improve the processing power.
+There's also the more recent Raspberry Pi 4, of course, which will improve the processing power.
 But, for the price, you are best opting for the Pi 3 Model B which has Wi-Fi and Bluetooth connectivity built in, like the 4, but is cheaper.

 Raspberry Pi 3 case - from £4

 There are plenty on the market including some for even less than a fiver.
 It's up to you how you'd like your finished console to look.
 We particularly like the official sloped white and red case, but are equally as enamoured by a simple black case that suits the rest of the kit under our telly.

 If your budget stretches a little further, you can buy a Raspberry Pi case that looks just like a tiny Nintendo Entertainment System.
 It even comes with its own fan unit.
 There's also one for the Raspberry Pi 4.

 microSD card (16GB) - from £5

-We actually opted for a 64GB microSD card at around £16, but to keep within the £50 budget, a 16GB version does the job just as well.
+We actually opted for a 64GB microSD card at around £16, but to keep within a rough £50 budget, a 16GB version does the job just as well.
 It will more than hold the Retropie operating system, plus has plenty of space left over for games.